abahe/guess_the_word/README.md

-# guest_the_word
+# guess_the_word
-Android game guess the word for child
+Android game guessing the word for child